-Sex differences: We are interested in the potential inherent differences between men and women in the mechanisms leading to vascular dysfunction in older age.
-Our studies demonstrate with aging there is more telomere dysfunction in the arteries of women compared to men.
-We are particularly interested in determining the role of estrogen deficiency after menopause on the cellular and molecular changes in arteries with age.
+Sex differences: There are inherent differences between men and women in the mechanisms leading to vascular dysfunction in older age.
+These differences may increase the risk for disease more in one sex.
+For example, women are two times more likely to develop Alzheimer’s disease than men.
+However, surprising little is known about the cellular mechanisms underlying the sex difference in the risk for vascular dysfunction and Alzheimer’s disease.
+Our previous studies demonstrated that with aging there is more dysfunction of telomeres (the ends of each chromosome) in the arteries of women compared to men.
+We are now particularly interested in determining the role of estrogen deficiency after menopause on the cellular and molecular changes in the vasculature with age.

 Hemorrhagic shock: Obese patients who suffer hemorrhagic trauma have a higher incidence of organ failure and mortality compared with non-obese patients.
 We seek to understand the vascular mechanisms related to the poor outcomes in this patient population after trauma.
 This project is a collaboration with Dr. Belinda McCully at OHSU and is funded by a UO-OHSU Seed Grant.